MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

 Create an Architecture Repository
 ---------------------------------

-The first step is to create an Architecture Repository, using the MicroEJ Architecture and MicroEJ Packs provided in the ``platformArchitecture`` directory of the `fullPackaging` package.
+The first step is to create an Architecture Repository containing the Architecture and Packs provided in the ``platformArchitecture`` directory of the `fullPackaging` package.

 .. note:: If the Architecture and Packs used by the Platform are already stored on the module repositories provided by MicroEJ Corp (:ref:`Central Repository <central_repository>`, :ref:`Developer Repository <developer_repository>`),